Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Data-Driven LPV Representations

 Note that~\eqref{eq:LPVSysIdent} holds true due to the linearity property of LPV systems \emph{along} a given $p$ trajectory.
 This is a well-known fact and often used in LPV subspace identification, cf.~\cite{Cox2021}.
-Instead of estimating the system parameters $\mc{A},\mc{B}$ (as is done in LPV system identification), we now \emph{represent} the LPV system~\eqref{eq:LPVSS} with $\dataset$ using the data matrices~\eqref{eq:data-matrices}:
+Instead of estimating $\mc{A},\mc{B}$ (as is done in LPV system identification), we now \emph{represent} the LPV system given by~\eqref{eq:LPVSS} with $\dataset$ using the data matrices in~\eqref{eq:data-matrices}:

-Note that from this data-driven representation, the relation $ = \Xf\Dp^\dagger$ is recovered -- a well-established result in LPV subspace identification literature \cite{Cox2021}.
-The key observation is that in~\eqref{eq:open-loop-data-based}, $\mc{A},\mc{B}$ are essentially \emph{identified} by minimizing $\|\Xf- \Dp\|$ in some norm--the 2-norm in this case.
-This estimation procedure can easily throw away important information that is encoded in the data.
-In contrast, we use the data in~\eqref{eq:open-loop-data-based} \emph{directly} as a representation, avoiding any loss of information.
+{We have now characterized the open-loop signal relationship of the state transition~\eqref{eq:open-loop-model-based} using \emph{only} data, giving an open-loop data-driven LPV representation.
+Before we extend this to a data-driven closed-loop representation, it is important to discuss its well-posedness.}

 The data-based representation~\eqref{eq:open-loop-data-based} is \emph{well-posed} under the condition that the data-set $\dataset$ is \emph{persistently exciting} (PE).
 Note that the PE condition is always defined with respect to a certain system class/representation, which is in this case a static-affine LPV-SS representation with full state observation.
-Contrary to the PE condition for shifted-affine LPV-IO representations~\cite{VerhoekTothHaesaertKoch2021}, the PE condition for the system class considered in this paper is simpler, and corresponds to the existence of the right pseudo-inverse $\Dp^\dagger$ of $\Dp$, giving the following PE condition for $\dataset$ to imply existence of~\eqref{eq:open-loop-data-based}:
+Contrary to the PE condition for shifted-affine LPV-IO representations~\cite{VerhoekTothHaesaertKoch2021, newpaper}, the PE condition for the system class considered in this paper is simpler, and directly corresponds to the existence of the right pseudo-inverse $\mcG^\dagger$ of $\mcG$, giving the following PE condition for $\dataset$ to imply existence of~\eqref{eq:open-loop-data-based}: